Bob Cousy: Early life

-Andrew Jackson High School

 Cousy took up basketball at the age of 13 as a student at St. Pascal's elementary school, and was "immediately hooked".
 The following year, he entered Andrew Jackson High School in St Albans.
 His basketball success was not immediate, and in fact he was cut from the school team in his first year.
 Later that year, he joined the St. Albans Lindens of the Press League, a basketball league sponsored by the Long Island Press, where he began to develop his basketball skills and gained much-needed experience.
 The next year, however, he was again cut during the tryouts for the school basketball team.

 That same year, he fell out of a tree and broke his right hand.
 The injury forced him to play left-handed until his hand healed, making him effectively ambidextrous.
 In retrospect, he described this accident as "a fortunate event" and cited it as a factor in making him more versatile on the court.
 During a Press League game, the high school basketball coach saw him play.
 He was impressed by the budding star's two-handed ability and invited Cousy to come to practice the following day to try out for the junior varsity team.
 He did well enough to become a permanent member of the JV squad.
 He continued to practice day and night, and by his junior year was sure he was going to be promoted to the varsity; but failing his citizenship course made him ineligible for the first semester.
 He joined the varsity squad midway through the season, however, scoring 28 points in his first game.
 He had no intention of attending college, but after he started to make a name for himself on the basketball court he started to focus on improving in both academics and basketball skills to make it easier for him to get into college.